 However that ends up manifesting for you, it’s truly not even so much about the destination, but the process/journey of getting there.
 I know, I know – kind of cliche, but also kind of very true and it goes in this situation.

-Once you embark on the journey of finding that clarity that your travels taught you when you were abroad, and how that can influence where you go going forward, it is truly a pivotal moment.
+Once you embark on the journey of finding that clarity by continuing that inner growth that your travels inspired, you’ll start to see how that can influence where you go going forward, it is truly a pivotal moment.

 This is why I think that setting yourself up to do this work is necessary.